2007 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2007-D Half Dollar Value

-The 2007-D Kennedy half dollar represents Denver’s contribution to the collector-only production era.
-Like its Philadelphia counterpart, this issue never entered general circulation and was sold directly to collectors through mint sets and rolls.
-The 2,400,000 mintage matches Philadelphia’s output, creating parallel availability between the two facilities for this transitional period.
+The 2007-D Kennedy half dollar represents Denver’s contribution to the NIFC collector era.
+Like its Philadelphia counterpart, this issue never entered general circulation and was sold directly to collectors through mint sets and rolls at a premium above face value.
+The 2,400,000 mintage matches Philadelphia’s output exactly, creating parallel availability between the two facilities.

 2007-D Half Dollar Price/Grade Chart